YuhangSong/YuhangSong.github.io/_pages/about.md

   - /about.html
 ---

 My interest is to decipher learning principles of biological neurons, so as to reverse-engineer them as algorithms or specialized hardware.
-Such a route would, on the one hand, bring us one step closer to ultra efficient machine intelligence (as our attempt in [Fractile](https://www.fractile.ai/)); on the other hand, improve our understanding of the most sophisticated part of our body, the brain (as our attempt in [the N.N. paper](https://www.nature.com/articles/s41593-023-01514-1)).
+Such a route would, on the one hand, bring us one step closer to ultra efficient machine intelligence (as our attempt in [Fractile](https://www.fractile.ai/)); on the other hand, improve our understanding of the most sophisticated part of our body, the brain (as our attempt in [the Nature Neuroscience paper](https://www.nature.com/articles/s41593-023-01514-1)).
 <!-- , so that diseases related to learning, and broadly, to neural systems, can be better understood and treated -->

 Bio